postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 <img src="https://assets.postman.com/postman-docs/request-access-monitor-send-request.jpg" alt="Request access to monitor" width="500px"/>

+When your request for access is approved, you will receive a notification in Postman.

 ### Approving requests for access

 Your team members can request access from you in the following cases: